iptv-org/iptv/CONTRIBUTING.md

 ## Validation
 ### How do I know if the stream is eligible?

-Make sure you can find origin of the broadcast using your favourite search engine or following the domain of broadcast.
-If you used to see the channel under paywalls or subscription offers it may likely be a copyright infringement.
-If you see a service with a probe period and available plans or you have found unrecognizable link in someone else's playlist it's likely to expire soon.
-Streams or services that have publicly available videoplayer are likely to perform publicly-intended broadcasts.
-Odds are your link will still be  session protected and only available to you.
+Make sure you can find the origin of the broadcast using your favourite search engine or by following the domain of broadcast.
+If you used to see the channel under paywalls or subscription offers, it may likely be a copyright infringement.
+If you see a service with a probe period and available plans or you have found an unrecognizable link in someone else's playlist, it's likely to expire soon.
+Streams or services that have publicly available videoplayers are likely to perform publicly-intended broadcasts.
+Odds are your link will still be session protected and will only be available to you.

 ### Examples